sinastiller/vegan-travel-food-blog/README.md

     * [Acknowledgements](#acknowledgements)

 ## [User Experience](#user-experience)
-One Backpack For Two should be a page, on which users are able to get tips for their vegan travel and culinary spots.
+One Backpack For Two should be a page, on which users are able to get tips for their vegan travel and vegan culinary spots.
 ### [User Stories](#user-story)
 * First-time visitors:
     * should be able to find out what the page is about.